sourcegraph/deploy-sourcegraph-aws/terraform/ec2/README.md

 # Deploying to a single EC2 instance

-See ../README.md for Terraform configuration and usage.
+See the [Terraform README](../README.md) for Terraform configuration and usage.